Subscription orders can be cancelled at anytime. Standard delivery will be charged on each subscription order. Find out more about subscriptions.

 You should seek medical support if you're experiencing bleeding and:

-Postpartum hair loss (aka postpartum alopecia or telogen effluvium) is a common symptom that people experience after giving birth and it happens because of changing levels of the hormones progesterone and estrogen.
+Postpartum hair loss (aka postpartum alopecia or telogen effluvium) is a common symptom that people experience after giving birth and it happens because of changing levels of the hormones progesterone and oestrogen.

 You should notice that you're not losing as much hair around three to six months after birth, although this time frame can differ slightly because every postpartum experience is unique.

 You should speak to your doctor if your hair loss is severe and lasts for longer than a year.